Eating in Yorkshire's Countryside

 The newly refurbished Bluebell Country Inn is now regarded as a top class North Yorkshire Restaurant.
 Tenderly refurbished by Mike and Annette Anson, the Bluebell Country Inn is regarded by those in the know as a top class and value for money North Yorkshire restaurant.
 From the garden, to the lounge and into the dining room, the Bluebell simply exudes class.

-Generous, unpretentious and prepared to perfection.
+The Crab & Lobster, Generous, unpretentious and prepared to perfection.
 If you're serious about food, a visit to the highly acclaimed Crab & Lobster Restaurant is a must.
 The 'Crab' offers a wide variety of gourmet dishes, from fresh local seafood to traditional English fare.

 Ye Old Sun Inn, Colton - Winners of the White Rose 2009 Awards 'Yorkshire Pub of the Year' - This is a venue for tradition with flare.
 Their multi awarding winning chefs have combined their experience of traditional food with the modern flavours of today to create an eating experience to be remembered.
 Using the very best fresh ingredients available, including home grown fruit and vegetables from their gardens, fresh meat and fresh fish of the day, they provide a wide range of menu options to suit all.